 With a beefed-up administration, a more diverse school community and a modern library, the law school exceeded standards set by its professional watchdogs, the American Bar Association and the American Association of Law Schools.

 Following a nationwide search, Martin H. Belsky was chosen the next leader of the law school in 1986.
-Belsky was the first to have no previous ties to the law school, and at age 42 also the youngest dean in a while.
+Belsky was the first to have no previous ties to the law school, and at age 42 also the youngest dean in some time.
 Belsky came to the law school with a lengthy resume.

 A graduate of Temple University, Belsky had earned law degrees at Columbia and Cambridge and then practiced law in Philadelphia, where he became assistant district attorney.
 He later served as counsel for the U.S. House of Representative's judiciary committee, assistant administrator and deputy counsel for the National Oceanic and Atmospheric Administration and chief counsel for a House panel on fishing issues.
 Belsky had been teaching law at the University of Florida and directing its Center for Governmental Responsibility when he was solicited to apply for the dean's post.